 Think of it as someone who has the ability to create a blueprint for the foundation of your career success.

-There may be a time, however, when you need to produce a do-it-yourself resume that generates top results, yet have no time to seek out the support of a qualified resume writer.
+There may be a time, however, when you need to produce one of your “bestest” resumes that generate top results, yet have no time to seek out the support of a qualified resume writer.

 This can be a time when you can turn to some fast do-it-yourself (DIY) tactics to prepare a resume.